paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

 **(h) Treatment of Federal administrative expenses**

-(1) Notwithstanding any other provision of this title,1 administrative expenses incurred by the departments and agencies, including independent agencies, of the Federal Government in connection with any program, project, activity, or account shall be subject to reduction pursuant to an order issued under [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904), without regard to any exemption, exception, limitation, or special rule which is otherwise applicable with respect to such program, project, activity, or account under this subchapter.
+(1) Notwithstanding any other provision of this title,11 See References in Text note below. administrative expenses incurred by the departments and agencies, including independent agencies, of the Federal Government in connection with any program, project, activity, or account shall be subject to reduction pursuant to an order issued under [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904), without regard to any exemption, exception, limitation, or special rule which is otherwise applicable with respect to such program, project, activity, or account under this subchapter.

 (2) Notwithstanding any other provision of law, administrative expenses of any program, project, activity, or account which is self-supporting and does not receive appropriations shall be subject to reduction under a sequester order, unless specifically exempted in this subchapter.